abhiTronix/vidgear/README.md

 </p>
 .

-> _NetGear_Async can generate the same performance as [NetGear API](#netgear) at about one-third the memory consumption, and also provide complete server-client handling with various options to use variable protocols/patterns similar to NetGear, but it doesn't support any of [NetGear's Exclusive Modes][netgear-exm] yet._
+> _NetGear_Async can generate the same performance as [NetGear API](#netgear) at about one-third the memory consumption, and also provide complete server-client handling with various options to use variable protocols/patterns similar to NetGear, but lacks in term of flexibility as it supports only a few [NetGear's Exclusive Modes][netgear-exm]._

 NetGear_Async is built on [`zmq.asyncio`][asyncio-zmq], and powered by a high-performance asyncio event loop called [**`uvloop`**][uvloop] to achieve unmatchable high-speed and lag-free video streaming over the network with minimal resource constraints.
 NetGear_Async can transfer thousands of frames in just a few seconds without causing any significant load on your system.

-NetGear_Async provides complete server-client handling and options to use variable protocols/patterns similar to [NetGear API](#netgear) but doesn't support any [NetGear Exclusive modes][netgear-exm] yet.
+NetGear_Async provides complete server-client handling and options to use variable protocols/patterns similar to [NetGear API](#netgear).
 Furthermore, NetGear_Async allows us to define our custom Server as source to manipulate frames easily before sending them across the network(see this [doc][netgear_Async-cs] example).

+NetGear_Async now supports additional [**bidirectional data transmission**][btm_netgear_async] between receiver(client) and sender(server) while transferring video-frames.
+Users can easily build complex applications such as like [Real-Time Video Chat][rtvc] in just few lines of code.

 NetGear_Async as of now supports [all four ZeroMQ messaging patterns](#attributes-and-parameters-wrench):
 * [**`zmq.PAIR`**][zmq-pair] _(ZMQ Pair Pattern)_